 LOLA functions as both a policy blueprint and an operational model, promoting equity by recognizing competencies acquired through any learning pathway and empowering adults to make informed choices across their fifty-year careers.
 By establishing a unified framework connecting learning providers, competency colleges, employers, and policymakers, LOLA builds the digital, financial, social, and physical infrastructure required for a truly lifelong learning ecosystem.

-Series 2 comprises 10 reports that present a comprehensive ten-year transition roadmap for Alberta (Canada).
+Series 2 comprises 10 reports that present a comprehensive ten-year transition roadmap for Alberta.